awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 "kms:EncryptionContext:AppName": "ExampleApp"
 ```

-This policy allows the principal to use the CMK in a `GenerateDataKey` request only when at least one of the encryption context pairs in the request is `"AppName": "ExampleApp"`\.
+The following example key policy statement allows principals who can assume the role to use the CMK in a `GenerateDataKey` request only when the encryption context is `"AppName": "ExampleApp"`\.

 ```
 {